Gospel Reflection – “He who eats this bread will live forever”

 Jesus made himself a perfect offering and sacrifice to God on our behalf

 At the last supper when Jesus blessed the cup of wine, he gave it to his disciples saying, “Drink of it, all of you, for this is my blood of the covenant, poured out for many for the forgiveness of sins” (Matthew 26:28).
 Jesus was pointing to the sacrifice he was about to make on the cross, when he would shed his blood for us – thus pouring himself out and giving himself to us – as an atoning sacrifice for our sins and the sins of the world.
 His death on the cross fulfilled the sacrifice of the paschal (passover) lamb whose blood spared the Israelites from death in Egypt.

 Paul the Apostle tells us that “Christ, our paschal lamb, has been sacrificed” (1 Corinthians 5:7).
 Paul echoes the words of John the Baptist who called Jesus the “Lamb of God who takes away the sins of the world” (John 1:29).
 Jesus made himself an offering and sacrifice, a gift that was truly pleasing to the Father.
 He “offered himself without blemish to God” (Hebrews 9:14) and “gave himself as a sacrifice to God” (Ephesians 5:2).

-Daily Quote from the early church fathers: Green pastures and still waters, by Augustine of Hippo, 354-430 A.D.
+Daily Quote from the early church fathers: Abiding in Christ, by Augustine of Hippo, 354-430 A.D.